Medical Technical Writer: A Flexible Career Choice

 Kelly Schrank: You better like researching, learning, presenting, writing, and editing if you want to get into this field.
 Start a blog or YouTube channel or create a poster or infographic on something you are interested in, preferably something professional, but really anything that shows you can communicate and use technology to make your point.

-Medical writing is a career path available to life science professionals who enjoy communicating with a variety of audiences.
+The medical technical writer is a career path available to life science professionals who enjoy communicating with a variety of audiences.
 This role can be extremely flexible in aspects such as working environment, types of projects, and work schedule.
 Medical writers often have the ability to focus on specific niche areas within life science, biotech, and or medical devices.
 If you have a desire to learn new things, share information, and help others, it might be the perfect fit for you.

 Porschia Parker is a Certified Coach, Professional Resume Writer, and Founder of Fly High Coaching.
 She empowers ambitious professionals and motivated executives to add $10K on average to their salaries.